 - Add the spring onions and the anchovies and sauté till fragrant.

-- Add the washed fish bones and chicken carcasses or chicken cube, salted vegetables, pepper and salt (optional).
+- Add the washed fish bones and chicken carcasses or chicken cube, pepper and salt (optional).

 - Add water so that it’s slightly above the ingredients and bring to boil.